etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 ---
 #### retrieval augmented generation (RAG)
-[[Retrieval augmented generation]] is a popular alternative to fine-tuning an LLM.
+[[retrieval augmented generation]] is a popular alternative to fine-tuning an LLM.
 RAG is a framework that enables us to connect LLMs to external knowledge bases, such as enterprise-specific [[databases]], without the need for re-training.
 This structure is relatively easy to implement and also reduces hallucinations or false responses from the LLM.
 It's also easier to keep the knowledge base up to date since the domain knowledge is learned by searching dynamic databases in real time.

 ---
 # model compression